Kinesiology, B.S. (Health and Human Development)

 Opportunities for Graduate Studies

-Many students in Kinesiology aim to pursue graduate or professional school after they complete their undergraduate program.
-Kinesiology students are often interested in careers in physical therapy, athletic training, occupational therapy, physician’s assistant, medical school, dentistry, nursing, or chiropractic school.
-Students may also opt to attend graduate programs in Kinesiology to advance their understanding in one of the sub-disciplines of the field.
-The Kinesiology undergraduate program includes many of the prerequisite courses needed for a variety of these post-bachelor programs, providing students with a strong scientific foundation for further study.
+Many Kinesiology students aim to pursue graduate or professional school after they complete their undergraduate program.
+Kinesiology students are often interested in graduate study in physical or occupational therapy, athletic training, physician’s assistant, medical school, orthotics and prosthetics, dentistry, nursing, or chiropractic school.
+Students also opt to attend graduate programs in Kinesiology to advance their understanding in one of the sub-disciplines of the field.
+Some Kinesiology students also pursue professional degrees in public health, health education or related fields after graduation.
+The Kinesiology undergraduate program includes many of the prerequisite courses needed for these post-bachelor programs, providing students with a strong scientific foundation for further study.

 MORE INFORMATION ABOUT OPPORTUNITIES FOR GRADUATE STUDIES